Reducing your sugar? here are some facts.

 - Donuts – icing may contain milk traces

-- Choc Baking Chips (Vegan) – may contain milk traces
+- Choc Baking Chips (Vegan) – may contain milk traces due to shared manufacturing facility

 The Noshu Mudcake is made from a non-dairy recipe however, the Belgian chocolate curls on top contain butter oil.